Program overview

 • Forensic Lab Analyst: Analyze physical evidence from crime scenes to assist in criminal investigations.

-• Geneticist: Research genes and heredity, focusing on genetic disorders and their treatments.
+• Geneticist: Research genes and heredity, contributing to advancements in medicine and agriculture.

 • Biotechnical Engineer: Develop technologies and products using biological systems and organisms.